Blake's 7: Series One (1978)

-Series Two
+Series Two (1979)

 The Liberator is recaptured by the people that built it and Orac's prophecy is fulfilled when it destroys an identical space vehicle.
 Blake wants to attack the heart of the Federation and he targets the main computer control facility on Earth.
-Avon agrees to help on condition that Blake gives him Liberator when the Federation has been destroyed.
+Avon agrees to help on the condition that Blake gives him Liberator when the Federation has been destroyed.
 Blake, Avon, Vila and Gan reach the control facility and find an empty room.
 Travis reveals that the computer facility was secretly relocated years before and the old location was left as a decoy.
 Blake and his crew escape but Travis throws a grenade in the confined area and Gan is killed by falling rubble.

 After Gan's death, Blake considers the future of the rebellion, and Travis is convicted of war crimes by a Federation court martial at Space Command Headquarters aboard a space station.
 Blake decides to restore his group's reputation and attacks the space station but Travis escapes and continues his vendetta against Blake.
 Blake seeks the new location of the computer control facility.
 He learns that it is named Star One.
 When Star One begins to malfunction, Servalan also becomes desperate to find its location.
 The facility's failure causes many problems in the Federation.
 Star One controls a large defensive barrier that has prevented extra-galactic incursions.
 Blake discovers Star One's location and finds that, with help from Travis, aliens from the Andromeda Galaxy have infiltrated it.
 Vila discovers a fleet of alien spacecraft beyond the barrier.
 Travis partially disables the barrier.
 Blake and his crew overcome the aliens at Star One and kill Travis but the gap in the barrier allows the aliens to invade.
 Jenna calls for help from the Federation, where Servalan has conducted a military coup, imposed martial law and declared herself President.
 Servalan dispatches the Federation's battle fleets to repel the invaders, who begin to breach the barrier.
 With Blake badly wounded, Liberator by Avon's direction, alone until Servalan's battle fleets arrive, fights against the aliens.